-- Click on the charts icon on the sidebar The list of charts will open.
+- Click on "REPORTS" icon on the sidebar The will open the list of Reports and Charts.

-- Click on 'ADD NEW' A new tab with the chart template will open.
+- Click on "ADD NEW" and then on "Chart" A new tab with the Chart template will open.

-- Choose if the chart is a private or public chart If you choose private, only you are going to see the template you are creating in the list of charts.
+- Choose if the Chart is a private or a public Chart If you choose private, only you are going to see the template you are creating in the list of Charts/Projects.

-- Click on 'Save' once you are done Doing so, all the actions will be saved.
+- Click on "Save" if done Doing so, all the actions will be saved.

-- Choose the chart values These are the values that are used for generating the chart.
+- Choose Chart values These are the values that are used for generating the Chart.

-- Choose the chart data This is the data that is used for grouping the chart values.
-Since all the data is task related, you don't have to choose a label here.
-If you decide not to, all the task data will be used for generating the chart with no groupings.
+- Choose Chart data This is the data that is used for grouping the Chart values.
+Since all the data is Task-related, you don't have to choose a label here.
+If you decide not to, all the Task data will be used for generating the Chart with no groupings.

-- Click on 'Apply' once you are done Doing so, all the changes will be applied to the chart.
+- Click on "Apply" if done Doing so, all the changes will be applied to the Chart.

-- Click on 'Apply' once you are done
+- Click on "Apply" once you are done

 - Select one of the fixed time periods These are the most popular time periods for reporting in Ganttic.